kvarak/dnd/docs/_Classes/warlock.md

  **Ephemeral**.
 This weapon disappears if you use this feature again, if you dismiss the weapon (no action required), or if you die.

-In addition, you gain prociency with medium armor, shields and martial weapons.
+In addition, you gain the *Medium armor* combat skill and 2 additional skill points to spend on weapon groups.

 ### Assimilate
 You can absorb the arcane properties of a magic weapon into your pact weapon by performing a special, eldritch ritual.

 The ritual takes 1 hour, during which all magic properties will be transferred into your pact weapon.
 The original weapon looses all magic and becomes mundane.
 You can't affect an artifact or a sentient weapon this way.
 Whenever you perform this ritual, only the properties of the last weapon remain.

 ### Extra Attack
-Starting at 5th-level, you can attack with your pact weapon twice whenever you take the Attack action.
+You can attack with your pact weapon twice whenever you take the Attack action.

 ### Eldritch Brand
 When you hit a creature with your pact weapon, you may choose to brand the creature and deal an extra 1d6 force damage per your spell slot level.
 While the creature is branded, attacks with your pact weapon deal extra force damage to that creature equal to your Intelligence modifier.
 The creature also cannot benefit from the Invisible condition until the mark expires.